Background pattern

 Pregnancy

 You should not use Urotrol if you are pregnant.
-Inform your doctor immediately if you are pregnant or think you may be pregnant or if you are planning to become pregnant.
+Inform your doctor immediately if you are pregnant, think you may be pregnant, or are planning to become pregnant.

 Breastfeeding

-The excretion of tolterodina, the active ingredient in Urotrol, in breast milk is unknown.
+It is unknown whether tolterodine, the active ingredient of Urotrol, is excreted in breast milk.
 Urotrol is not recommended during breastfeeding.

 Consult your doctor or pharmacist before using any medication.

-Urotrol may make you feel dizzy, tired, or affect your vision; your ability to drive or operate machinery may be affected.
+Urotrol may make you feel dizzy, tired, or affect your vision; your ability to drive or operate machinery may be impaired.

 Urotrol contains sodium

-Follow exactly the administration instructions for Urotrol as indicated by your doctor.
-Consult your doctor or pharmacist if you have any doubts.
+Follow your doctor's instructions for taking Urotrol exactly.
+Consult your doctor or pharmacist if you have any questions.

-The recommended dose is one 2 mg tablet twice a day, except in patients with liver or kidney disease, or in cases of bothersome side effects, in which case your doctor may reduce your dose to one 1 mg tablet twice a day.
+The recommended dose is one 2 mg tablet twice a day, except in patients with liver or kidney disease, or bothersome side effects, in which case your doctor may reduce your dose to one 1 mg tablet twice a day.

 Urotrol is not recommended for use in children.